Maybe your organization settled on the perfect database model and you thought that it will be static for years, if not decades.

 What are atomic transactions?

-For example, presume our account table contained deposit and A/c balance tables.
+For example, presume our account table contained deposit and A/C balance tables.

 When some money is deposited in the account, we add that sum to the account balance.
-If we execute those two updates individually, one could succeed and the other fail- thus leaving out figures out of sync.
+If we execute those two updates individually, one could succeed and the other fail- thus leaving figures out of sync.

 Placing the same updates within transactions ensures either both success or both fail.
-This was for MySQL.

 MongoDB supports atomic modifications.
 In other words, if you’re updating two values within a document, either all two are updated successfully or remains unchanged.